Leone25/Sitelink/README.md

  - Auto extraction of links and attachments that are passed as json elements to the database
  - Include time stamp and id of the message
  - Able to choose if to send the id, username or tag of the author of the message according to what's needed
+ - Able to choose if to send the id, username or tag of the users mentioned in the message according to what's needed
+ - Able to choose if to send the id or name of the channel mentioned in the message according to what's needed
+ - Able to choose if to send the id, name or name with color of the roles mentioned in the message according to what's needed
  - Able to dump messages that has been send when the bot was ofline with dedicated `!dump [arg]` command (prefix can be changed in the config file), and an argument can be passed to limit the number of messages checked (limited and by default 99)
+ - Able to disable dump command on each channel individually
  - Update data in the database if someone edits a message with dedicated value in the database
  - Emojis are automaticaly converted from unicode to discord mark down(AKA 😂 --> `:joy:`)